Skip to main content

 Build credit

 If your teenager is trustworthy, consider co-signing a used car loan for your 16- or 17-year-old and their first apartment lease when they move out.
-Paying rent on time boosts credit scores.
+Paying rent on time boosts credit scores, especially if their landlord reports their rent payments to Experian RentBureau.

-Student credit cards are another good option while providing nice perks.9 Just make sure you’ve drilled the importance of paying off the bill each month so they don’t accumulate debt.
-For example, having a $1,000 balance on a card and paying just the monthly minimum could result in a total of $600 in interest after paying it off for six years.10
+Student credit cards are another good option while providing nice perks.
+Certain ones are better for earning perks toward groceries and dining, travel, gas, or cash back.
+Just make sure you’ve drilled the importance of paying off the bill each month so they don’t accumulate debt.7

 Pay bills on time